Skip to main content

 • Session-aware: with session_id, it can search session cache entries first and fall through to the permanent graph if needed.

-• Source tagging: when results are returned as dicts, they include _source metadata so you can tell whether they came from "session" or "graph".
+• Source tagging: each recall result includes a source field so you can tell whether it came from "session", "graph", "trace", or "graph_context".

 Where recall fits